 All proceeds from talks benefit the upkeep of this museum - no expenses ever deducted!

-Five presentation subjects are available; all within the wider realm of history.
+Only two presentation subjects are currently available; both within the realm of WWI & WWII history.

 A projector / screen / laptop / leads, can be provided; only your mains power required.